Magnit Notifies on the Transactions by Persons Discharging Managerial Responsibilities and Persons Closely Associated with Them

 f) Place of the transaction outside a trading venue Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them

 1 Details of the person discharging managerial responsibilities/person closely associated ?)
-Name Zhavoronkova Elena Yurievna 2 Reason for the notification ?)
+Name Ismailov Ruslan Arif Ogly 2 Reason for the notification ?)
 Position/status member of the PJSC "Magnit" collective executive body (Management Board) b) Initial notification/ Amendment Initial notification 3 Details of the issuer ?)
 Name Public Joint Stock Company "Magnit" b) LEI 2534009KKPTVL99W2Y12 4.1 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted Description of the financial Share ?) instrument, type of instrument Identification code ISIN RU000A0JKQU8 Acquisition of PJSC "Magnit" shares under the Shares Purchase Agreement b) Nature of the transaction executed with JSC "Tander" pursuant to Long-Term Remuneration Program for key employees of JSC "Tander" and PJSC "Magnit".
-Price Volume 3,900 7,063 c) Price Aggregated volume Aggregated information 3,900 7,063 d) - Aggregated volume
+Price Volume 3,900 12,979 c) Price Aggregated volume Aggregated information 3,900 12,979 d) - Aggregated volume

 - Price